dtjohnso/dtjohnso.github.com/_drafts/2019-03-11-workshop-on-software-for-research-writing-word-templates-and-zotero.md

 ## Quick Reference

-The material I'll be presenting today is available via links on my ambitiously named site ["Student Writing Helps"](http://duncanjohnson.ca/Student-Writing-Helps/) (sometimes you spend all your creative energy on building something, and when it comes to naming your thing, well, you get quality like that).

-The main pages with links to everything you'll need for today:
+The material I'll be presenting today is available via links on my ambitiously named site ["Student Writing Helps"](http://duncanjohnson.ca/Student-Writing-Helps/).
+Two pages there have the links you'll need for today:

 * [Turabian page](http://duncanjohnson.ca/Student-Writing-Helps/turabian/)
 * [Zotero page](http://duncanjohnson.ca/Student-Writing-Helps/zotero/)

-What follows below here is my own notes for the presentation.
+My notes for the presentation are below for your reference as well, though some of this will only make sense to me.

 ## Introduction